“The Teeth are a Gateway to your Well-Being.”

 When patients sit down to discuss veneers, certain questions come up repeatedly.
 Here’s what I hear most often:

 “How long do veneers last?”
 Porcelain veneers are durable, but they’re not lifetime devices.
 With proper care and regular maintenance, many patients enjoy their veneers for a long time.
-That said, individual results vary based on bite forces, grinding habits, and how well you care for them.
+That said, individual results vary based on grinding habits and how well you care for them.
 We design and place veneers to last as long as possible, but eventually, they may need replacement due to normal wear or changes in your dental health.

 “Will veneers damage my natural teeth?”
 When done conservatively, minimal-prep veneers preserve most of your natural tooth structure.
 The preparation we do is intentional and necessary for proper bonding.
 As long as you maintain good oral hygiene and protect against grinding, your natural teeth underneath remain healthy.
 What damages teeth is untreated decay, grinding, or poor-quality dental work—not properly executed veneers.